Wa (watercraft): Surviving models

 A scale model Poluwat wa collected by David Lewis and Barry Lewis, father and son, in 1969 is held by the Australian National Maritime Museum at Darling Harbour, Sydney, Australia.
 (Note: An aggregation of scale model canoes at the museum including the following: a Poluwat wa – Caroline Islands; Kapingamarangi canoe – Federated States of Micronesia; Te Puke – Solomon Islands; Kiribati – Nikunau; and Ninigo – Papua New Guinea.
 A fifth model collected in 1976 is a Hawaiian canoe.

 These all were collected by David Lewis and Barry Lewis, father and son, incidental to research of Indigenous navigation practices and ocean voyaging, which sought understanding of long traverses of parts of across the Pacific Ocean, the so-called Polynesian navigation, without the aid of modern navigational tools.)
 A further, damaged, small scale model is also in Sydney at the Powerhouse Museum.
+As of May 2026 it is currently on display at the Powerhouse Museum Castle Hill.

 Two additional models of wa craft from Yap, made before 1909, are held at the Ethnological Museum of Berlin in Germany.